 The School District reserves the right to insist that the dress and grooming of pupils are within the limits of generally accepted good taste for the activity in which the student is engaged.
-Pupils shall be required to show proper attention to personal cleanliness, neatness, and reasonable standards of dress and appearance.

-Student dress, personal appearance, and conduct are required to be of such character as not to disrupt or distract from the educational environment of the school or tend to diminish instructional effectiveness or the disciplinary control by the teacher.
-A general guide would be to follow prevailing styles but to discourage extremes or instances where a student may call attention to himself by unusual or extreme dress or grooming.
-Lakeland Jt.
-School District has consistently taken actions to maintain a safe and positive educational environment.
+Student dress, personal appearance, and conduct are required to be of such character as not to disrupt or distract from the educational environment of the school or tend to diminish instructional effectiveness or the disciplinary control by the teacher or school official.

+A general guide would be to follow prevailing styles but to discourage extremes or instances where a student may call attention to himself/herself by unusual or extreme dress or grooming.
+When a student's dress or appearance causes undue attention, presents a danger to students or health or safety, or causes a disruption of the educational environment, the student may be asked to change and is subject to disciplinary action.
+The following clothing is prohibited as they are not conducive to a positive learning environment: